alexander-j-leon/first_repo/README.md

 # first_repo
 My first repository.
-This is to get me more comfortable with GitHub and help me learn to use the website better,
+I am creating this to see how GitHub works and to become more comfortable with it overall.